 3. Sit by the Lake Canobolas Reserve

-Lake Canobolas is about 15 minutes drive from Orange and is a tranquil lake in the heart of the wine valley.
+One of the other best things to do in Orange NSW is visiting Lake Canobolas.
+Located about 15 minutes drive from Orange and is a tranquil lake in the heart of the wine valley.
 It’s a great picnic area with BBQs or you can buy munchies at a nice Lakeshore cafe with indoor and outdoor seating areas.
 You can also walk over the lake bridge to the other side, see the dam or drive there also.

 4. Go fruit picking in Orange